TkkrLab/py-ledart/README.md

 so to be clear if ``` protocol ``` is set to ``` None```, no data wil be sendout via a protocol, and when ``` matrixsim``` is set to ``` None``` no simulation will be run.

-a dimension representing a matrix or a led strip must always be passed to a pattern and/or the matriximulator.
+a dimension representing a matrix or a led strip must always be passed to a pattern and/or the matrixsimulator.

 a dimension object can be constructed with: ``` ledstrip(length=number_of_pixel) ```